3 years (BA)

 Subject requirements: Essential Recommended Helpful – may be useful on course

 Please note that there may be no data available if the number of course participants is very small.

-Both subjects are intellectually exciting and creative.
-The degree combines analytical and technical knowledge with discursive, writing and research skills, and the chance to study within two internationally acclaimed academic departments.
+Both subjects are intellectually exciting and creative, and they have many mutual connections.
+The degree combines analytical and technical knowledge with discursive, writing and research skills, offering the chance to study with top academics from two internationally acclaimed departments

 Computer Science and Philosophy